railt/railt/.multirepo/parser/README.md

 An abstract syntax tree provides a set of classes that can be represented in one of two ways:

-- `Railt\Parser\Ast\LeafInterface` - Terminal structures, which are represented inside the grammar as tokens.
+- `Railt\Component\Parser\Ast\LeafInterface` - Terminal structures, which are represented inside the grammar as tokens.
-- `Railt\Parser\Ast\RuleInterface` - Non-terminal structures that are part of the production of grammar.
+- `Railt\Component\Parser\Ast\RuleInterface` - Non-terminal structures that are part of the production of grammar.

 The name and location offset (in bytes) are part of their common capabilities.
 However, terminals have the ability to retrieve